 Why it is almost never allowed to use biometrics

 You can forget your passwords and your cards, but your fingers are always to hand.
 Would it not be handy to use physical characteristics – biometrics – to secure your business?
-Privacy expert Jules van Stralendorff explains that the rules for biometric security in the Netherlands are very strict.
-Still, there are opportunities for SMEs.
+The rules for biometric security are very strict in the Netherlands.
+Yet there are opportunities for SMEs.

 Cyber Magazine SECURE IT!